kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 # Part 1.
 Averaged EFD Calculation
 **Purpose:**
-Calculate the average EFDs for 291 accessions (132 inbreds + 159 F1s) from raw image data.
+Calculate the averaged EFDs for 291 accessions (132 inbreds + 159 F1s) from raw EFD data.
 These averaged EFDs are used in subsequent prediction steps.

 **Datasets:**
 * `Accession_list.csv`: List of plant materials in our study